Frequently Asked Questions

 What is required for an IRA field trip or extended travel?

 An IRA field trip or travel should be arranged under the same guidelines as course field trips and travel.
-Refer to the Field Trip Guidelines under Contracts, Procurement and Risk Management for further information.
+Refer to the Field Trip Policy and Contracts, Procurement and Risk Management for further information on Field Trips, and the Travel policies for overnight and extended travel.

 What is required for international travel?

 An international trip should be planned well in advance of travel.
-Review the Field Trip Guidelines and contact the office of International Education and Programs a year in advance, if possible, for help in planning your trip.
+Contact the office of International Education and Programs a year in advance, if possible, for help in planning your trip.
+Travel Policies

 Can an IRA change its name or function?